 The Proposed Action is needed to control mosquitoes and invasive plant species across large areas of JBLE-Eustis and JBLE-Langley and to reach remote portions of the installations that are not reasonably accessible for application by land or watercraft.
 Large scale application of pesticide would reduce the potential threat of human disease caused by mosquito vectors, mosquito-induced discomfort, hardship, annoyance, and distraction experienced by personnel at JBLE-Eustis.
-An outbreak of mosquito-borne illness among base personnel could seriously degrade mission-essential operations, range management, natural resources management, military police, fire and emergency services, and others who work outdoors may be adversely affected when mosquito populations reach intolerable levels.
+An outbreak of mosquito-borne illness among base personnel could seriously degrade mission-essential operations and readiness.
+Additionally, the efficiency of military training, maintenance operations, range management, natural resources management, military police, fire and emergency services, and others who work outdoors may be adversely affected when mosquito populations reach intolerable levels.
 The use of outdoor bivouac areas and recreation facilities such as the golf course, athletic fields, playgrounds, and picnic areas may decline at times due to intense mosquito activity.
 Such restrictions reduce productivity and have a negative effect on the morale of assigned personnel, their dependents, transient personnel, and guests and residents of civilian communities.